Girijananda Chowdhury University: Overview

 The core ideal of GCU is imbibed in its motto of Enhancing Equity and Empathy with Empowerment.
 The University emerged through the culmination of the Girijananda Institute of Management and Technology (GIMT) and the Girijananda Institute of Pharmaceutical Sciences (GIPS) to impart professional higher education in a spirit of philanthropy and social commitment.
 GCU received approval from the University Grants Commission (UGC) under section 2(f) on 24 November 2022.

 Campus

 The main campus of GCU is located at Azara, Guwahati on the Lokapriya Gopinath Bordoloi International Airport road and covers an area of 20 acres.
 The university has a constituent campus at Dekargaon, Tezpur, which accommodates the state's 1st PPP (Public Private Partnership) pharmacy institute (GIPS-Tezpur) and sprawls across an area of 66 acres.

 Governance

-Shri Lakshman Prasad Acharya, Governor of Assam is the Visitor of Girijananda Chowdhury University.
+Shri Lakshman Acharya, Governor of Assam is the Visitor of Girijananda Chowdhury University.
 Prof. Jayanta Deka is the Chancellor and Prof. Kandarpa Das is the Vice Chancellor of GCU.